piyush-sarangi/piyush-sarangi.github.io/_projects/2_project.md

 ---
 layout: page
 title: IIT KGP Courses Review
-description: This is a list of reviews of some of the courses we have taken at IITKGP
+description: This is a list of reviews of some of the courses at IITKGP
 img: assets/img/IIT-KGP.jpg
 importance: 2
 category: resources and reviews
 giscus_comments: false
 ---

-These set of reviews serve two purposes,
+These reviews serve two purpose,

 1. Firstly, they are very helpful for me to revise stuff later!
 2. Secondly I hope that they are useful for other students when taking up a course!

 These set of reviews also feature two amazing MITOCW courses.
-I hope I can take more of those courses!
+I hope I can take more courses from MITOCW!

+1. <a href="https://drive.google.com/drive/u/0/folders/1YZljfUbQO84k6Iw51hqyV2c3_sfmz0hp"> Linear Algebra 18.06</a>
+2. <a href="https://drive.google.com/drive/u/0/folders/1t5Kz9112kuUuk-mlO8Huz_pYwCXBs9Wf"> Probabilistic Systems Analysis and Applied Probability 6.041 </a>

 MITOCW is a big inpsiration for me and probably this idea of creating and sharing course reviews is somehow inspired by them!